FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Following manifacturer's official recommendation, Windows 11 OS is freely avaible from current OS. \
 First, the role of Manager of Systems and Security Techs, will ensure Windows 11 compatibility with organization systems. \
 Second, find machines that can support Windows 11 at adequate performance, and upgrade those machines. \
-Third, remaining Windows 10 machines must be either replaced or hardware upgraded to meet performance requirements.
+Third, remaining Windows 10 machines must be either replaced or hardware upgraded to meet performance requirements (MITRE, n.d.).

 __Estimated treatment schedule__: 9 months. \
 Treatment time calculation: \